 Transport by Car

 The smoothest way for transport would be by car.
 Then you can go from door to door without standing outside in the elements waiting.
 This is also the preferred method for transportation in the Faroes.
 There are roughly as many cars in the Faroes as there are people over 18 years of age according to the department of statistics in the Faroe Islands.
+Here is some general information about driving in the Faroe Islands.
+We recommend you to read these before you start driving.
 Follow this link for Car Rental in Vágar.
 Renting a car is normally an easy task if you book it early enough specially in the summer season.
 There are many companies that rent out cars.
 The price and service can vary from provider to provider, so it is a good idea to do some research before booking.

 There is also the option of traveling by public transport.
 Buses and ferries connect almost all the villages in the Faroe Islands.
 This is, however, with some exceptions.
 On Vágar, Bøur and Gásadalur are not reached by public transport.
-If you want to visit theses villages Slóð or taxi are your best options.
+If you want to visit theses villages sightseeing by car with local guide or taxi is your best options.
 Another downside with the public busses is, that the buses and departures are quite few.
 Hence, there might be some waiting involved.
 Furthermore, if you are planning to go remote villages, you might need to change buses along the way.

 But the connection gets better the bigger the village.
 The timetables and prices for the public transport can be found on ssl.fo.
 They also have travel cards that cover all their network the only exception being the ferry to Mykines.
 You can buy the travel card with us at the information desk at the airport in Vágar or at Farstøðin, the main bus terminal in Tórshavn.